Let’s learn how to create an ebook- I’ll show you!

 - easy to create

 - easy to sell

 You honestly only have to write a book once and watch it take care of itself in future sales without doing very much at all.
 Because ebooks are digital you don’t have to worry about shipping and printing costs, and downloads are instant.

 Gather an outline for your topic.

 Remember, it’s better to be too narrow than too vague.
-You can always save additional subtopics for another ebook!
+You can always save additional subtopics for another ebook.

 Schedule out your writing.

-Divide your outline into manageable chunks and plop these chunks right onto your calendar.
-If you have eight chapters in your book idea and you figure you can find time to write twice a week, maybe you can complete 1-2 chapters per week.
+For example, if you have eight chapters in your book idea and you figure you can find time to write twice a week, maybe you can complete 1-2 chapters per week.
 At this

 Remember your audience.